Delta drops outlook for 2025 and says growth has stalled in trade war

 In the first quarter, Delta earned $240 million, or 37 cents per share.
 A year earlier it earned $37 million, or 6 cents per share.

-Stripping out certain items, earnings were 46 cents per share.
+Stripping out one time costs and benefits, earnings were 46 cents per share.
 That's better than the 40 cents per share analysts polled by Zacks Investment Research predicted.

-Shares of Delta Air Lines Inc. were flat before the opening bell.
-But the sector has been battered this year as investors, anticipating trouble from rising tariffs, put their money elsewhere.
+Yet shares of Delta Air Lines Inc. declined before the opening bell and the sector has been battered this year as investors, anticipating trouble from rising tariffs, put their money elsewhere.
 Shares are down 41% this year for the nation's most profitable airline, which is better than rivals American and United.

 Quarterly operating revenue climbed to $14.04 billion from $13.75 billion, beating Wall Street's estimate of $13.81 billion.